 The prospect of taking out a student loan for your studies can be a daunting one.
-Although the repayments are never as scary as they seem (you now don’t actually start paying it back until you earn over £25,000 per annum), if the financial implications of university are causing you some worry, then it might be a good idea to work for a year and save some money for when you do attend.
-If you earn enough, you might be able to take out a smaller student loan, leaving you in a better financial position when you do leave uni.
+Although the repayments are never as scary as they seem, if the future financial impact of uni is causing you some worry, then it might be a good idea to work for a year and save some money.
+If you earn enough, you might be able to take out a smaller student loan.

-No matter what you decide to do with your gap year, you’re bound to gain some incredible life experience.
-If you decide to work for a year, you’ll have some great insight to take to uni for you, and it may prove beneficial when searching for jobs after uni.
+No matter what you decide to do with your gap year – whether its work, volunteering or intrepid exploring - you’re bound to gain some incredible life experience.
+If you decide to work, you’ll have some great employer insight to take to uni with you and might even find it easier to find a job after uni.
 Taking a year out gives you time to think about your future and what you might want out of a career.
-If you decide to travel, you’ll get to see parts of the world that many people don’t get the opportunity to.
-You may also may not be able to travel so much once you start working, so now may be the time to make the most of it.

 To keep the educational momentum going

-After fifteen (plus) years of education, you’ll be pretty good at studying by now.
-Whilst it might seem a little been-there-done-that to go straight from A-levels to university, for some it’s beneficial to stay in the education mind-set.
-Studying takes practise, and so taking a year out to travel or work might make you lose momentum, or not want to go back into education at all.
-It may be better to get the education part out of the way – you can always take a gap year after uni.
+After fifteen (plus) years of education, you’re probably pretty good at studying by now.
+While it might seem a little been-there-done-that to go straight from A-levels to university, for some it can be easier to stay in the education mind-set.
+Studying takes practise, and so taking a year out could make you lose momentum - or not want to go back into education at all.
+That’s why for some people it’s better to get the education part out of the way – you can always take a gap year after uni!

 The real world can be an intimidating place

-Although some will be ready and raring to start earning money, buying houses and just generally ‘adulting,’ there will be some that need some more time – university is a great opportunity to stave off the inevitable reality of the real world and to spend a few more years learning, and figuring out what you really want from a career, and from life.
+Although some will be ready and raring to start earning money, buying houses and just generally ‘adulting,’ there will be others that need a bit more time – and university is a great opportunity to stave off the inevitable reality of the real world and spend a few more years figuring out what you really want from life!

 You might miss out on bursary opportunities

-Whilst most things stay the same from year to year, the grants and bursaries offered to students by universities each year may fluctuate, meaning that you may miss out on saving some money by taking a year out.
-If you’re worried about this, it may be worth speaking to your university to see if they can give you any insight or understanding on how grants and bursaries might be affected from year to year.
+The grants and bursaries offered to students by universities each year can fluctuate, so there is the potential to miss out by taking a gap year.
+If you have any concerns around this, it may be worth speaking to your university to see if they can give you any insight or understanding on how grants and bursaries may be affected each year.

-What could you do with your gap year?
+What should I do on my gap year?

 If one of your sole reasons for taking a gap year is to earn some extra money, then you’ll need to find work for your gap year.
 This could be work experience related to what you want to study, or it could just be something you’ve always wanted to try, like a ski season.
 Either way, it’ll be incredibly useful when you go to uni to have some money in the bank, as it could mean that you don’t need to take out the full student loan, leaving yourself in an even better financial position post-university.
 Alternatively, you could use the extra cash you’ve saved on your gap year to fund a postgraduate course should you want to.
 Aside from the financial benefits, it’s always useful to have additional work experience to add to your CV for when you eventually have to hunt for full-time work.
 There are plenty of job websites that cater specifically to gap year jobs so that you can easily find a job in the field and location that you’re interested in.